 When you have trouble remembering your Direct Payment Card PIN, DO NOT try to guess when entering it on a Point-of-Sale (POS) terminal or ATM.
 If you enter the wrong Direct Payment Card PIN, you have three more chances to enter the correct number.
-After four tries, if the correct Direct Payment Card PIN is not entered, you must wait until after midnight to try again or call Chase Customer Service for help.
+After four tries, if the correct Direct Payment Card PIN is not entered, you must wait until after midnight to try again or call Chase Customer Service at (877) 221-1634 for help.

 If your Direct Payment Card doesn't work, please make sure that you:

 You can make an unlimited number of Point-of-Sale (POS) purchases per month.
-You can use the Card as long as there is money in the account to cover the amount of the purchase.
+You can use the card as long as there is money in the account to cover the amount of the purchase.
 Be sure to keep track of your balance.

 If you try to make a purchase at any Point-of-Sale (POS) and there is not enough money in your account to cover the purchase, it will be denied.
-There is a fee of $0.50 for each transaction denied for insufficient funds.

 If there is less than $20 in your account, you can get the balance in your account for free from:

 You can also spend these funds at any Point-of-Sale (POS) that accepts MasterCard.